tusharpamnani/tusharpamnani/README.md

 <h2 align="left">Hi 👋!
-My name is Tushar Pamnani and I'm a Student Developer from Nagpur</h2>
+My name is Tushar Pamnani and I'm a Developer from Nagpur</h2>

 ###